Leecns/outline-bridge-server/README.md

 ### What's Outline?

-[Outline](https://getoutline.org) is a set of proxy tools developed by Google based on the shadowsocks protocol.
+[Outline](//getoutline.org) is a set of proxy tools developed by [Google Jigsaw](//jigsaw.google.com) based on the shadowsocks protocol.
 It includes:
 * Outline Manager: A desktop app for setting up servers, managing users, and tracking used traffic.
 * Outline Server: A shadowsocks server that will be installed on the servers by the Outline Manager app.